splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 * Configure a larger buffer.
 * Configure an increased wait interval for retry attempts.
 * Limit the number of egress points required to send data.
 * Consolidate API token management.
+See more in :ref:`collector-gateway-mode-tokens`.

 See :new-page:`data forwarding (gateway) mode configuration <https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/gateway_config.yaml>` for the default configuration file.